lamdu/hypertypes/README.md

     W_Expr_Typ :: HWitness Expr Typ
 ```

-Note that this GADT gets automatically derived via a `TemplateHaskell` generator!
+Note that this GADT is automatically generated via `TemplateHaskell`.

-What does this give us?
+What does the witness give us?
+It restricts `forall n.` to the nodes of `h`.
 When mapping over an `Expr` we can:

 * Ignore the witness and use a mapping from a `p` of any `n` to a `q` of it
 * Pattern match on the witness to handle `Expr`'s specific node types
-* Use the `#>` operator to lift a class constraint of `Expr`'s nodes into scope. `Proxy @c #>` replaces the witness parameter with a constraint `c n`.
+* Use the `#>` operator to convert the witness to a class constraint on `n`.

-## Understanding `AHyperType`s
+## Understanding `HyperType`s

-* We want structures to be parameterized by fix-points
+* We want structures to be parameterized by nest-types
-* Fix-points are parameterized by the structures, too
+* Nest-types are parameterized by the structures, too
-* Therefore, structures and their fix-points need to be parameterized by each other
+* Therefore, structures and their nest-types need to be parameterized by each other
 * This results in infinite types, as the structure is parameterized by something which may be parameterized by the structure itself.

-`multirec` ties this knot by using indices to represent types. `hypertypes` does this by using `DataKinds` and the `AHyperType` `newtype` which is used for both structures and their fix-points An implication of the two being the same is that the same classes and combinators are re-used for both.
+`multirec` ties this knot by using indices to represent types. `hypertypes` does this by using `DataKinds` and the `AHyperType` `newtype` which is used for both structures and their nest-types.
+An implication of the two being the same is that the same classes and combinators are re-used for both.

 ## What Haskell is this

 `hypertypes` is implemented with GHC and heavily relies on quite a few language extensions:

-* `ConstraintKinds` and `TypeFamilies` are needed for the `HNodesConstraint` type family which lifts a constraint to apply over a value's nodes.
+* `ConstraintKinds` and `TypeFamilies` are needed for the `HNodesConstraint` type family that lifts a constraint to apply over a value's nodes.
 Type families are also used to encode term's results in type inference.
 * `DataKinds` allows parameterizing types over `AHyperType`s
-* `DefaultSignatures` is used for default methods that return `Dict`s to avoid undecidable super-classes
+* `DefaultSignatures` are used for default methods that return `Dict`s to avoid undecidable super-classes
 * `DeriveGeneric`, `DerivingVia`, `GeneralizedNewtypeDeriving`, `StandaloneDeriving` and `TemplateHaskell` are used to derive type-class instances
 * `EmptyCase` is needed for instances of leaf nodes
 * `FlexibleContexts`, `FlexibleInstances` and `UndecidableInstances` are required to specify many constraints